-Designed "specifically to support basic map and information acquisition skills at the K-12 levels," this website provides lesson plans based on 18 different maps.
-Divided into six themes, each map contains several lessons for grades K-12.
+Designed specifically to support basic map and information acquisition skills at the K-12 levels, this website provides lesson plans based on 18 different maps.
+Divided into six different themes, each map contains several lessons for grades K-12.

 The National Council for the Social Studies (NCSS) supports elementary, secondary, and college teachers of history, geography, economics, political science, sociology, psychology, anthropology, and law.
 Their website includes K-12 lesson plans, as well as links to a host of additional resources.
 Lesson plans focus on current events or "teachable moments," as well as historical events

 Teachinghistory.org is designed to help K–12 history teachers access resources and materials to improve U.S. history education in the classroom.
 With funding from the U.S. Department of Education, the Center for History and New Media (CHNM) and the Stanford University History Education Group have created the Clearinghouse with the goal of making history content, teaching strategies, resources, and research accessible.

 Smithsonian's History Explorer

 Based on items at the National Museum of American History, this website brings the museum's collections and research into your classroom.
 In addition to the tour guides, there are plenty of lesson plans and classroom curriculum suggestions.

 Contains over 100 free middle school lesson plans in the areas of history, social studies, and geography.
 Lessons are based on sites listed in the National Register of Historic Places and include maps, readings, photographs, questions, and activities.
 Each plan is linked to national standards in the relevant subject area.